 Imagine if Warren had responded to the Iowa mess by accusing the Buttigieg campaign of underhanded tactics—and also attacked the party for the faulty tabulation.
 With the publicity from the attack, she could also have highlighted her strong performance in the popular vote.
 That’s what the Sanders campaign did.
 Warren was not able to do the same, because she’s trying too hard to be the voice of unity.

 It’s not too late for Warren to ditch the unity message, at least temporarily.
 The increasing prominence of Michael Bloomberg is the perfect opportunity.
 If Warren’s core message is that American democracy has been corrupted by big money, she couldn’t ask for a better foil than Bloomberg.
-Whatever his merits as an advocate for gun control or dealing with climate change, Bloomberg is a perfect example of our age of plutocracy.
+Whatever his merits as an advocate of gun control or dealing with climate change, Bloomberg is a perfect example of our age of plutocracy.
 He is completely unashamed about using his wealth to buy political office, having already spent well over $300 million of his own vast fortune on his presidential bid.

 On Thursday, a video surfaced of a 2008 interview where Bloomberg blamed the financial crisis on the end of redlining (the racist policy of denying African American neighborhoods the financial underwriting given to white neighborhoods).
 Bloomberg’s statement was racist victim-blaming, an attempt to cast the guilt for the financial crisis on African Americans rather than the large banks.